Parkway A

 No analysis available

-I searched the public remarks for explicit references such as 'elevators,' 'lifts,' or 'multiple elevators' and found none.
-The listings focus on townhouse layout, parking, and amenities across the street, so there is no evidence to confirm a building elevator count.
+I searched the remarks for explicit elevator references such as 'elevators,' 'lifts,' or 'multiple elevators' and found none.
+The listings describe a townhouse/condo community with carport parking and amenities, but nothing indicates elevator service.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.